svn2github/ninjafirewall/trunk/readme.txt

 = Possibility to prepend your own PHP code to the firewall =

 You can prepend your own PHP code to the firewall with the help of an [optional user configuration file](http://nintechnet.com/ninjafirewall/wp-edition/help/?htninja).
-It will be processed **before WordPress and all its plugins are loaded**.
+It will be processed before WordPress and all its plugins are loaded.
 This is a very powerful feature, and there is almost no limit to what you can do: add your own security rules, manipulated HTTP requests, variables etc.

 = Low Footprint Firewall =